harness-apps/dag-java/05-ci-java-applications/assignment.md

 > **NOTE**: If you see message _nothing to commit, working tree clean_, you can trigger a build with empty commit like:
 >```shell
-> git commit --allow-empty -m "Init Pipeline" -m "Init Pipeline"
+> git commit --allow-empty -m "Init Pipeline"
 >```

 The git **push** event will trigger a build on Drone.
 Open the **Drone** tab and navigate to `quarkus-springboot-demo` to see the build running.